Call (888) 883-2483

-Any individual who has record of a Veteran’s disability can submit a buddy statement.
+Any individual who has a record of a Veteran’s disability can submit a buddy statement.
 Oftentimes, these statements come from family, friends, spouses, fellow Veterans, and/or coworkers.
-The individual submitting the statement must understand who the person was and how the injury, event, or disability impacted who they currently are.
+The individual submitting the statement must understand who a Veteran was at the time of their military service and how the injury, event, or disability impacted who they currently are.
 Because of this, we often see buddy statements come from fellow service members.

 Writing an Effective Buddy Statement